Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 # 1. Create directory

 First create an empty folder somewhere on your machine.

+## TODO: Add requirements folder name

-In general we advise to do this outside the OneDrive folder, as that has the following downsides:
+In general we advise to
+do this outside the OneDrive folder, as that has the following downsides:

 - The folder contains spaces (at least on Deltares laptops), this easily leads